zenium-community/zenium/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin Core in Unix.
+Some notes on how to build Zenium Core in Unix.

 (For BSD specific instructions, see `build-*bsd.md` in this directory.)